How to Choose A Boat Battery (2022 Guide)

 All the boat batteries offer some kind of warranty period.
 Some batteries come with full-rated warranty period and some come with pro-rated period.
 In full-rated warranty, free replacement is an option if it fails before the warranty ends.
 Whereas for a pro-rated, you will only get some amount refunded for the unused period of warranty.
 Be mindful when you review any warranty.

 Many batteries are available at a wide range of budgets.
 If you have a budget in mind, go for the best battery that is affordable to you.
 Lower budget ones can be as powerful as higher budget ones but will need more maintenance.

 Cautions About Life Expectancy:

-Batteries sit too long between charges will sulfate.
+It happens when marine batteries sit too long between charges, overtime it will sulfate.
 As little as 24 hours in hot weather and several days in cooler weather.

 Improper storage without some type of charger connected to it.